simatic-ax/ae-tiax/README.md

 The TIAX use case is a workflow, which converts a library written in ST and SIMATIC AX to TIA Portal global library for TIA Portal > V18

-## What shows the application example:
+## What shows the application example

 This application example shows two different use cases:

 1. Trafficlight

     The Trafficlight is a simple state machine, which shows the the phases of a traffic light (`red` --> `red-yellow` --> `green` --> `yellow` --> `red`).
 Each phase will be active for one second.

     ```mermaid